workhorsy/comic_book_reader/README.md

 * Regularly tested in Firefox, Chrome, and Internet Explorer

 # Bugs:
-* "Last Update" is confusing.
-Update of what?
-Change to it "Version"
 * Checking for App Cache updates does not work (firefox only)
 * Object URLS are silently corrupted after many pages are created (chrome only)
 * The glow around menus show up when resizing sometimes